Supervisory Control of Quantum Discrete Event Systems: One-way Quantum Finite Automata (1QFA)

 \subsection{Determining the equivalence for quantum finite automata}

-In order to study the decision of controllability condition, in this subsection we introduce the method of how to determine the equivalence between QFA, and the details are referred to \cite{LQ08, QLMS15, QLMG12}.
+In order to study the decision of controllability condition, in this subsection we introduce the method of how to determine the equivalence between 1QFAC, and the details are referred to \cite{LQ08, QLMS15, QLMG12}.

-\begin{definition} A bilinear machine (BLM) over the alphabet $\Sigma$ is tuple $\mathcal{M}=(S, \pi, \{M(\sigma)\}_{\sigma\in\Sigma},\eta)$, where $S$ is a finite state set with $|S|=n$, $\pi\in\mathbb{C}^{1\times n}$, and $M(\sigma)\in \mathbb{C}^{n\times n}$ for $\sigma\in\Sigma$.
+\begin{definition} A bilinear machine (BLM) over the alphabet $\Sigma$ is tuple $\mathcal{M}=(S, \pi, \{M(\sigma)\}_{\sigma\in\Sigma},\eta)$, where $S$ is a finite state set with $|S|=n$, $\eta\in\mathbb{C}^{1\times n}$, $\pi\in\mathbb{C}^{n\times 1}$, and $M(\sigma)\in \mathbb{C}^{n\times n}$ for $\sigma\in\Sigma$.

 \end{definition}

 Associated to a BLM, the word function is defined in the way: where $w=w_1w_2\ldots w_m\in \Sigma^{\ast}$.
 In particular, when $L_{\cal M}(w)\in \mathbb{R}$ for every $w\in \Sigma^{*}$, ${\cal M}$ is called a {\it real-valued bilinear machine} (RBLM).